Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 #####► Ad's image configuration
 > **``public NativeAdPreferences setAutoBitmapDownload(boolean autoBitmapDownload)``**<br></br>

-Set configuration for pre-caching the ad's image bitmap, or just get its image URL.
+You can choose between two options to obtain the ad's image:
++ get the image pre-cached as a BITMAP.
++ get the image URL only.

 ######Parameters<br></br>
 *autoBitmapDownload* - Boolean: